 - Restless sleepers who change positions often

-- Shoppers who like the idea of flipping for a different feel
+- Shoppers who want a two-sided feel

 Where it falls short